Injury-free sport and recreation

 From competitive athletes to weekend warriors, ACC SportSmart is there to help everyone get the most out of their game and stay injury free.

-Developed by an expert panel of academics, clinicians, sports administrators and subject matter experts, ACC SportSmart is an injury prevention framework.
-It’s based on nine key principles to help you perform well and enjoy an active lifestyle.
+Developed by an expert panel of academics, clinicians and sports administrators, ACC SportSmart is an injury prevention framework.
+It’s based on nine key principles to help you perform well and maintain your active lifestyle.

 Delivering on injury-free sport

-We partner with national sporting organisations including NZ Rugby, NZ Rugby League, NZ Netball, NZ Football, Touch NZ and Basketball NZ.
-Through these partnerships, we educate players, coaches, and referees about how to prepare well for their sport and remain injury free.
+We partner with national sporting organisations including NZ Rugby, Netball NZ, NZ Football, Touch NZ and NZ Rugby League to deliver sport-specific versions of ACC SportSmart.
+Through these partnerships, we educate players, coaches, and referees about how to prepare well and perform at their best.

 In 2019, the Australasian College of Sport and Exercise Physicians (ACSEP) released a position statement around early specialisation in sport.